 Most of these professionals work from home, although there are a few who work on-site for hospitals or clinics.
-With Career Step training, you can gain the skills you need to work from home in either of these roles, making you more flexible when you’re looking for a job.
+With Career Step training, you can gain the skills you need to work at home in either of these roles, making you more flexible when you’re looking for a medical transcription job.

 How Much Can I Make as a Medical Transcriptionist?

 Most medical transcriptionists are paid on production, so the more you work the more you can make.
 The U.S. Department of Labor reports that the middle 50% of medical transcriptionists earn between $28,080 and $41,770 a year.

 For more information on the Medical Transcription Editor program, download the program brochure:

 Read Carrie Verrocchio's story »